-A G1\footnote{Gorenstein in codimension 1} and S2 local ring is called \emph{$\bQ$-Gorenstein} if some symbolic (equivalently reflexive or S2-ified) power of $\omega_R$ is locally free.
-The \emph{index} of a $\bQ$-Gorenstein local ring is the smallest such power that makes it locally free, in other words it is the smallest $n$ such that $\omega_R^{(n)}$ is locally free. \end{definition}
+A G1\footnote{Gorenstein in codimension 1} and S2 ring is called \emph{$\bQ$-Gorenstein} if some symbolic (equivalently reflexive or S2-ified) power of $\omega_R$ is locally free.
+A \emph{Weil divisorial module} for a G1 and S2 ring is a fractional ideal $N$, nonzero at any minimal prime of $R$, that is S2 as an $R$-module and which is locally free of rank 1 in codimension 1.
+These are called \emph{almost Cartier divisors} in \cite{HartshorneGeneralizedDivisorsOnGorensteinSchemes}.
+The \emph{index} of a Weil divisorial module $N$ is the smallest integer $n$ such that $N^{(n)}$ is locally free (here $(-)^{(n)}$ means symbolic power, or equivalently reflexive power).
+The \emph{index} of a $\bQ$-Gorenstein ring $R$ is the index of $\omega_R$ viewed as a Weil divisorial module (embedded into $K(R)$).
+In other words, it is the smallest $n > 0$ such that $\omega_R^{(n)}$ is locally free. \end{definition}